 This also gives us great flexibility to add rich content.
 We can embed videos and links right in the text – no more awkwardly referring you to a URL in a PDF.

 Another big change is the navigation.
 With the learning management system, you can now keep track of which content you’ve already seen, making it easy to continue where you left off.

 It makes finding the content you actually want to read much easier to discover.

 Speaking of quick content discovery, there’s a completely new Quick Starts section where you can find relevant content by topic.

 This helps you easily access our best content and help you prepare for a job.

-I’m also preparing a quick guide to jobs in education that aren’t teaching.
+I’m also preparing a quick course to jobs in education that aren’t teaching.
 If you’re like me, you love the mission of education.
 But the overabundance of English graduates means it’s really hard to land a teaching job.
-In this new guide, I’ll share the abundant ways you can contribute to the mission of education without spending years in adjunct poverty.
+In this new course, I’ll share the abundant ways you can contribute to the mission of education without spending years in adjunct poverty.

 By taking the time to build out this platform, English Major’s Guide is positioned to meet the goal of becoming the world’s best career resource for English majors.

 Right now, I want to make this site as useful as possible.
 If you have any suggestions for improvement or ideas that could make the site better, let me know!
 I’m eager to help you on your journey any way I can.